CitizenLabDotCo/citizenlab/docs/README.md

 ## 2020-09-17

 ### Added
-- Support checkbox, number and (free) text values when initializing custom fields through excel invites.
+- Support for checkbox, number and (free) text values when initializing custom fields through excel invites.

 ### Changed
 - Copy update for German, Romanian, Spanish (CL), and French (BE).